13 Jan Paralysed but Not Defeated: Injured Biker Starts to Walk Again

 Spinal Cord Injury Treatment and Extensive Rehabilitation

-When Andrew came to Bangkok, he had Stem Cell Therapy, which entailed having 120 million stem cell injections.
+When Andrew came to Bangkok, he had Regenerative Treatment, which entailed having 120 million Regenerative Treatment.
 This was in combination with the innovative Epidural Stimulation procedure.
 However, these two procedures alone were not enough to give Andrew the results he mostly desired, which is why he chose to return to the state of the art facilities in Bangkok to see if more therapies, such as physiotherapy, would help him achieve his goal faster.

 When asked how his family is receiving the news of his treatment, Andrew said, “The hardest thing in all of this is how it has affected my family, my mum and dad, and my brother.
 My nephew was born with a heart condition and had three surgeries before he was two-years-old.
 He is my inspiration.”

 Epidural stimulation is the application of a continuous electrical current to the lower part of the spinal cord.
 The stimulation is carried out via a little chip which is implanted over the dura (the protective coating) of the spinal cord.
 A remote about the size of a smart phone controls the frequency and intensity of the electrical current.
 When the stimulator is on, specific sensory stimulations, combined with intensive training, allows paralysed people to voluntarily move their legs.

 The benefits of Epidural Stimulation include: progress in temperature regulation, enhancement in sexual function, increase in bladder control and progression in certain leg movements.